You Learned to Hold It All Together

-Strive and achieve but still feel anxious and unsure inside
+Strive and succeed but still feel anxious or unsure inside

-Hold themselves to impossible standards or wrestle with self-doubt
+Hold yourself to impossible standards or wrestle with self-doubt

-Feel held back by past pain or trauma
+Feel held back by past pain, trauma, or chronic health challenges

 How We’ll Work Together